-If you have to login to npm to multiple organisations it can be easier to use an
+When you have to login to npm for multiple organisations it can be easier to use an

 .npmrc file that you move around rather than

 npm login command.

 The .npmrc file sits in the root of a project.
 The rc file allows you to set specific settings for that project.

 Npm will use the first instance of a setting it finds starting in the local repository and moving to your home folder.
 This allows you to have specific settings for logging in to special package repositories.

 First - do not commit the file!

 Make sure you add .npmrc to your .gitignore file.
 It contains a secret token.

 Do not check your npmrc with auth token into the source control.